project-chip/connectedhomeip/examples/smoke-co-alarm-app/telink/README.md

-# Matter Telink Contact Sensor Example Application
+# Matter Telink Smoke CO Alarm Example Application

 You can use this example as a reference for creating your own application.